Making CDC more widely available

 Collective defined contribution schemes are a relatively new type of pension scheme with the potential to combine greater certainty for members with limited risk for employers.
 For example, the employer and active members might pay contributions to a trustee, who will invest those contributions in order to provide members with a cash lump sum and target pension income.
 The pension income could be adjusted to take account of investment performance and how much the plan expects to pay out to members.
 The lump sum might be guaranteed (and so would not go down) but might be increased if funding levels permit.

-If the government goes on to permit "retirement CDC schemes" then this could open the door for DC trustees and providers to consider offering access to this kind of scheme as a default pension benefit option in connection with the upcoming guided retirement duty.
+Allowing "retirement CDC schemes" will open the door for DC trustees and providers to consider offering access to this kind of scheme as a default pension benefit option in connection with the upcoming guided retirement duty.
 Retirement CDC could provide "a trustee managed income for life, adjusted annually based on investment performance and scheme sustainability".

 Current position and projected timings